This Super Crispy Vegan Tempura is light and crunchy. Eat it with a sweet dipping sauce or a savory mustard dipping sauce.

 - Salt: Enhances flavors and adds flavor.

-- Vegetable oil: A high heat neutral tasting oil like canola oil, corn oil, safflower oil or peanut oil all work well.
+- Canola oil or other high-heat oil: A high heat neutral tasting oil like canola oil, corn oil, safflower oil or peanut oil all work well.
 Do not use olive oil.

 This vegan tempura recipe is best served right away, but if you have leftover tempura store it in an airtight container up to 5 days.